Skip to main content

 • “Put this note in the ‘Research’ collection”

 Create a collection with optional caller-provided ID and timestamps.
-If id already exists, the request behaves as an upsert for that collection ID.
-Use collection membership endpoints to add or remove notes from collections.When to use:
+If id already exists, this request returns a conflict.
+Use collection membership endpoints to add, remove, or move notes between collections.When to use:

 • You are creating a new collection.